scalar-labs/scalardb-analytics-postgresql/README.md

 # ScalarDB Analytics PostgreSQL

-ScalarDB Analytics PostgreSQL provides analytical query processing on ScalarDB-managed data with PostgreSQL and its Foreign Data Wrapper (FDW) feature.
+ScalarDB Analytics with PostgreSQL processes analytical queries on ScalarDB-managed data using PostgreSQL and its Foreign Data Wrapper (FDW) feature.

 ## Components